fermyon/advent-of-spin/README.md

 ## Pre-Requisites

-To particiapte you need to have the following installed:
+To participate you need to have the following installed:

 - [Spin](https://developer.fermyon.com/spin/v2/quickstart)
 - [Hurl](https://hurl.dev/docs/installation.html)